In 2020, the peloton introduced a new bike+ with a range of cool features, including one of my favorites, the auto-follow resistance.

 What I love about the peloton auto resistance is allows me to fully immerse myself in the class, without distracting myself.

 Another cool thing you will notice is the interval times circulating on the icon that indicates how much time you have before there will be another chance in the resistance.

-Do peloton live classes have auto resistance?
-In short, the peloton live classes don’t have the feature of auto resistance.
-For the class to have this option is need to have the target metric graph, which is usually added to each peloton ride 24 hours after the class was live.
+Also, the live classes don’t have this feature.
+For the class to have this option it needs to have the target metric graph, which is usually added to each peloton ride 24 hours after the class was live.